Skip to main content

 Incremental loading with a cursor field

-To do incremental loading this way, we need to
+To do incremental loading this way, we need to:

-• figure which field is used to track changes (the so called cursor field) (e.g. “inserted_at”, "updated_at”, etc.);
+• Figure out which field is used to track changes (the so-called cursor field) (e.g., “inserted_at”, "updated_at”, etc.);

 @dlt.resource(primary_key="id")